MattGeiger/WTH_App_V5/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.# Local development successfully verified on December 18, 2024